dbos-inc/dbos-docs/docs/api-reference/contexts.md

 getWorkflows(input: GetWorkflowsInput): Promise<GetWorkflowsOutput>
 ```

 This function allows querying workflow execution history.
-Its input is an object describing which workflows to retrieve:
+Its input is an object describing which workflows to retrieve (by default, retrieve all workflows):

 ```typescript
 export interface GetWorkflowsInput {